January 1, 2020

 Where 2018 seemed to last an eternity, 2019 just whizzed on by.
 It was a pretty good year!
 Here are some of the highlights:

 We had a baby!
 Ryan Wyatt Aparicio was born on January 31, 2019.
 He is just the best.
 Such a fun, chill baby.
 Everyone who meets him is amazed how calm he is.
 And those cheeks.
-The first think out of people's mouth is always, "LOOK AT THOSE CHEEKS!"
+The first thing out of people's mouth is always, "LOOK AT THOSE CHEEKS!"

 It's been a crash-course in fatherhood for me and I've loved every minute of it.
 Allie is a great mom and her experience raising Joe and being a teacher has been invaluable.
 It's been amazing watching him grow and develop his personality.
 It's like each week he's a different person.
 I already miss who he was last week but I'm eager to see what he'll be like the next.
 (You can find more Ryan pics on my Instagram.)

 I went to Texas.
 Twice.
 We took the boys to Dallas for a weekend this summer.
 Joe, a huge baseball fan, wanted to see the Rangers play at Global Life Park, as they'll be playing in a new stadium next season.
 Allie and I, not being huge baseball fans, took the time to eat.
-We had some amazing barbeque at Pecan Lodge.
+We had some amazing barbecue at Pecan Lodge.
 It was probably the best BBQ we've had in our lives.
 Holy hell.
 I'd highly recommend it.

 I also had the chance to meet my friend Scott and his family in person.
 Scott and I met playing Destiny and we met up in Dallas for an amazing breakfast.